lucia-corsan/Formula-One-ML/README.md

 - Lap times in each circuit along history
 - Boxes and result per circuit and year
 - Evolution of the champions' points per year

-## Repository contents
-- .ipynb notebook with the data extraction, cleaning and visualizations.
-- PDF with the final dashboards (which can be found in the following [link](https://lookerstudio.google.com/reporting/003df30b-544c-43a5-99d8-fa5aab70ffff))

 ## Evaluation Criteria
 The project will be evaluated based on the following criteria: